VHDL-LS/rust_hdl_vscode/README.md

 ```

 ### Non-project files
 By default, files that are not part of the project are added and analyzed as part of an anonymous library.
 You can disable this behaviour by changing the `vhdlls.nonProjectFiles` setting from `analyze` to `ignore`.
+Note that changing this setting requires a restart of the langauge server to become effective.

 ## Technology under the hood
 This extension is based on the [VHDL-LS](https://github.com/VHDL-LS/rust_hdl#vhdl-language-server) Language Server.